marco-sca/CRTCalibrationAnalysis/README.md

 - Estimate the pedestal (noise) and the SiPM gain values of each Top CRT channel, through `histosAnalysis.cpp`;
 - Develop the analysis and implement it in `icaruscode` , integrating it with the experiment pipeline.

 The analysis campaign, in the CRT raw data decoding stage, runs on the files produced through the Production Operations Management System (POMS) [[4](#ref4)].
 This software allows to launch, modify and monitor large scale campaigns of data processing jobs and for an effective calibration, the analysis of at least 50k events is needed (~10 mln CRT hits).
 After this stage, the histograms containing the SiPMs response spectra are generated in POMS through `CRTCalibrationAnalysis_module.cc`, and later analyzed by `histosAnalysis.cpp`.
+A description of the code and its output can be found in *Section 2.1* here below.

 # 1. INTRODUCTION
 ## 1.1 The SBN Program at Fermilab